Insider Buying: GCM Mining Corp. (TSE:GCM) Insider Purchases 50,000 Shares of Stock

 GCM Mining Corp.
-(TSE:GCM – Get Rating) insider Gran Colombia Gold Corp. bought 50,000 shares of the business’s stock in a transaction on Monday, May 16th.
-The shares were purchased at an average cost of C$4.42 per share, with a total value of C$221,000.00.
-Following the transaction, the insider now owns 50,000 shares in the company, valued at C$221,000.
+(TSE:GCM – Get Rating) insider Gran Colombia Gold Corp. purchased 50,000 shares of the company’s stock in a transaction dated Wednesday, May 18th.
+The shares were acquired at an average price of C$4.40 per share, with a total value of C$219,840.00.
+Following the transaction, the insider now owns 150,000 shares in the company, valued at approximately C$659,520.

 Gran Colombia Gold Corp. also recently made the following trade(s):

-A number of research analysts have weighed in on GCM shares.
-Fundamental Research reissued a “buy” rating and set a C$10.04 target price (up previously from C$9.17) on shares of GCM Mining in a research report on Wednesday, April 13th.
-Canaccord Genuity Group boosted their price objective on shares of GCM Mining from C$9.75 to C$10.00 in a report on Friday, April 22nd.
+A number of equities analysts recently weighed in on the company.
+Canaccord Genuity Group raised their price objective on GCM Mining from C$9.75 to C$10.00 in a report on Friday, April 22nd.
+Fundamental Research reissued a “buy” rating and set a C$10.04 price objective (up from C$9.17) on shares of GCM Mining in a report on Wednesday, April 13th.

 About GCM Mining (Get Rating)